-Choosing headwear for your needs can be difficult because there are so many options like beanies, balaclavas, neck gaiters, and sun protection caps, for example.
-Sometimes it's just difficult to orient yourself in the abundance of models, designs, and materials.
-This guide will help you choose the right type of headwear for your specific needs.
+Choosing the right headwear type for your needs can be difficult because there are so many options like beanies, balaclavas, neck gaiters, and sun protection caps, for example.
+Sometimes it’s just difficult to orient yourself in the abundance of models, designs, and materials.
+This guide will help you choose the right type of headgear for your specific needs.

 The extremities can be one of the hardest areas of the body to properly regulate mainly because they are far from the core.
 As a result, they take longer to circulate warm blood.
 In addition, they are one of the sweatiest parts of the body and are constantly exposed to the elements.
-You can properly regulate the warmth in the hands, feet, and head by wearing gloves and/or mittens for more warmth in cold environments, proper hiking socks and footwear for dry and cool feet, and various types of headwear for protecting your head, face, and eyes from sun, cold, and precipitation.
+You can properly regulate the warmth in the hands, feet, and head by wearing gloves and/or mittens for more warmth in cold environments (see our in-depth post about the best glove and mitten designs and how to choose the right pair for your needs), proper hiking socks and footwear for dry and cool feet, and various types of headwear for protecting your head, face, and eyes from sun, cold, and precipitation.

 Headwear for cold weather protection